Spectral Properties of Transverse Laguerre-Gauss Modes in Parametric Down-Conversion: Introduction

 This article extends upon our previous work and discusses, from theory to experiment, how the spatio-spectral coupling in SPDC can be harnessed to engineer spatially entangled biphoton states on the orbital angular momentum (OAM) basis.
 We discuss the efficiency, purity, and fidelity of the generated states and study the spectral dependence of the OAM biphoton states.
 We find a simple method to achieve a bright flat spiral spectrum in a desired subspace (here demonstrated for OAM values up to $|\ell|=4$) and show that the purity of entanglement between different OAM modes can be controlled by purposely adding (suppressing) spectral distinguishability.

 Unlike other experimental works where joint detection of photon pairs in arbitrary spatial bases are performed~\cite{Salakhutdinov_2012,DErrico2021,Valencia2020,Valencia2021}, we take advantage of advances in wavefront modulation schemes and utilize the multiplane light conversion technique (MPLC)~\cite{Morizur2010,Fontaine2019} for spatial mode analysis.
-We verify its practicality in the single-photon regime and two-photon correlation measurements, wherein we perform a full mode decomposition of the biphoton states.
 MPLC benefits from high efficiency and mode-independent loss, thus eliminating the need for post-processing, contrary to other highly used techniques such as phase and intensity flattening~\cite{Qassim2014,Bouchard2018}.
 Thus, our work also reiterates the advantage of using MPLC in quantum optical experiments~\cite{Brandt2020,Markus2021,Lib2021}.

 The paper is organized as follows: In Section~\ref{theory} we review the theory of collinear SPDC and describe the spectral-spatial coupling in terms of a frequency-dependent spatial modal decomposition.
 In Section~\ref{experiment1} we experimentally validate our expression by means of spatial and spectral decomposition through projective measurements.
 Finally, in section~\ref{experiment2} we use our expression to study the spectral coupling in the OAM basis.